dave-mccollough/dave-mccollough/README.md

 ### Hi there, I'm [Dave McCollough](https://davemccollough.com)

-Cloud, Security, AI and React Native
+Currently working in Cloud and Security

 ### Tools and Technologies
 ---